Vol. 38 No. 1 | Spring 2014

 Telea Johnson Stafford was always focused.

-As the first-generation college graduate in her immediate family, and with limited financial resources, Stafford did not spend a lot of time making mistakes.
+As a first-generation college graduate in her immediate family, and with limited financial resources, Stafford did not spend a lot of time making mistakes.
 She always knew what she wanted to do.

 Texas Tech University was Stafford's first and only choice of colleges to attend, and she knew she wanted to major in advertising.